 “Corrupt politicians behind Greece’s financial crisis, not banking system” – journalist

+Spain is also facing tough prospects after Moody's rating agency threatened to downgrade its credit rating.
+The move has sent jitters through one of the biggest economies in Europe, which is already fighting speculation on world markets that it may be engulfed by a European debt crisis.
 To address the rising fears, the Spanish government imposed new austerity measures last week, which include cutbacks in unemployment benefits.
 The decision, which follows $15 billion worth of cutbacks introduced in May this year, prompted wide-scale protests among air-traffic controllers and the closure of eight airports.
 Another massive protest is expected to take place on Saturday.